Sculpture in the Red Gums

 Dogs are welcome to Edward River Bridge campground which offers free camping sites within Murray Valley Regional Park, not far from Mathoura.

-Edward River canoe and kayak trail in Murray Valley National Park is a great paddling spot with camping, picnic, and swimming opportunities.
-It's also equipped with a wheelchair-accessible kayak launch.
+Edward River canoe and kayak trail winds through both Murray Valley National and Regional Parks.
+It's a great paddling spot with camping, picnic, and swimming opportunities.
+Edward River Bridge picnic area is an ideal start point and has a wheelchair-accessible kayak launch.